Asana/python-asana-preview/docs/JobsApi.md

     api_instance = jobs_api.JobsApi(api_client)
     job_gid = "12345" # str | Globally unique identifier for the job.
     opt_pretty = True # bool | Provides “pretty” output.
 Provides the response in a “pretty” format.
 In the case of JSON this means doing proper line breaking and indentation to make it readable.
-This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["status","resource_subtype","new_project_template","new_task","new_task_template","new_project"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
+This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["new_project","status","resource_subtype","new_task_template","new_project_template","new_task"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include. (optional)

     # Example passing only required values which don't have defaults set
     try: